Pard3sh/411-resources/HW/HW2 Docker/requirements_submission/agile.md

 Task: Team Repos

-Ticket 1: Simple team repo creation process
+* Ticket 1: Simple team repo creation process

 Including role based access control -- admin, contributor, viewer, etc.

-Ticket 2: Integration with Git
+* Ticket 2: Integration with Git

 The option to seamless work with Git workflows

+User story 3: As a team lead managing a squad of developers with different tastes, I want a way to enforce meme-quality standards on merge conflicts, so that my team can use meme merges that they are happy with, to increase productivity.

+Task: Meme Management System

+* Ticket 1: Meme Moderation

+Ability to set meme quality restrictions (e.g. time period, relevance, references, etc.)

+* Ticket 2: AI generated meme suggestions

+AI generation of suggested memes based on the merge context